aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

   predictor = tf_model.deploy(initial_instance_count=1, instance_type='ml.c4.xlarge')

-You can also optionally specify a pip requirements if you need to install additional packages into the deployed runtime environment by including it in your source_dir and specifying it in the 'SAGEMAKER_REQUIREMENTS' env variable:
+You can also optionally specify a pip `requirements file <https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format>`_ if you need to install additional packages into the deployed runtime environment by including it in your source_dir and specifying it in the ``'SAGEMAKER_REQUIREMENTS'`` env variable:

 .. code:: python